martinkiefer/optimistic-sketching/README.md

 # optimistic-sketching
 An optimistic approach to FPGA-accelerated data-parallel sketching.
 This repository accompanies a publication that is under submission.
 Stay tuned.

 Over the next few days, this repository will be filled with the artifacts listed below.
-Further information will be provided in individual README files.
+Over time, we will provide increasingly detailed documentation in the README files in subfolders starting with the experiments.

 ## Requirements
 * Python 3.9+ (RTL Generation, Dataset Generation)